Share this articleFeatured in This Article

 Researchers aren’t sure why they’re declining, but it may be due to habitat loss, or climate change throwing the timing of their migration off with regard to resource availability, Norris said.

 Understanding the birds’ migratory routes could help researchers understand where they might be encountering problems.
-“If we don’t know how [migratory routes] are connected, there isn’t a way to make progress towards conserving them,” Norris said.
+“If we don’t know how are connected, there isn’t a way to make progress towards conserving them,” Norris said.